Commonly referred to as “metal levels,” the primary difference is the percent of expected costs the plan will cover!

-- Silver plans are the only plans that can have extra savings known as cost sharing reductions.
+- Silver plans are the only plans that can have extra savings known as cost-sharing reductions.
 If your modified adjusted gross income is under 250% of the Federal Poverty Level, your Silver Plan options will be eligible for these savings!

-Gold plans: These plans provide a lot of assistance paying for more medical expenses in exchange for a higher monthly premium.
+Gold plans: These plans provide a lot of assistance in paying for more medical expenses in exchange for a higher monthly premium.
 Many have very low deductibles -- sometimes as low as $0, which means coinsurance kicks in immediately on your first care of the year.

-- Gold Plans are great if you expect to have large or frequent medical expenses or if you want the peace of mind knowing the majority of your expenses will be covered.
+- Gold Plans are great if you expect to have large or frequent medical expenses or if you want the peace of mind of knowing the majority of your expenses will be covered.

 - Gold plan levels and up are the ideal plan for pregnant women.